modelleicher/FS19_simpleIC/README.md

  New Interactive Control Script for FS19

 # Changelog:
+###### V 0.9.3.0
+- lightControl leverAnimations for all types added and synched
+- debugPrints removed
 ###### V 0.9.2.9
 - implementBalls synch Issue possible fix
 - lightControl addition (leverAnimations still to do)